 The newly remodeled restaurant and lounge overlooks the Pine Mountain Lake Golf Course.
 The deck is perfect for outdoor dining or just cocktails, while enjoying live music most Saturday nights.

 Firefall serves a variety of their own in-house roasted coffee making this is a great place to stop by for the perfect warm cup of joe to start off your day of adventures!

 9. Kevin and Randi’s Old-Fashioned Meat Market

 This is the perfect local spot to satisfy every meat lover’s palate.
-They offer a variety of options from grass-fed beef, choice beef, organic poultry, deli meats, breakfast meats, quality pork, to deli sandwiches, cheeses, and salads.
+They offer a variety of options including deli sandwiches, cheeses, and salads to go.